Unity-Technologies/ml-agents/docs/Python-PettingZoo-API.md

-# Unity ML-Agents PettingZoo Wrapper [Experimental]
+# Unity ML-Agents PettingZoo Wrapper

 With the increasing interest in multi-agent training with a gym-like API, we provide a PettingZoo Wrapper around the [Petting Zoo API](https://www.pettingzoo.ml/).
 Our wrapper